 In order to find things our employees are passionate about, we survey the entire office.
 In the last round, we had a nearly 50% response rate, so we had a lot of good input!
-We review the feedback and try to find common themes – either specific organizations or topical areas like health or the environment.
-Many of our activities are through the local United Way organization and historically we’ve done a lot with kid’s causes.
+We review the feedback and try to find common themes – either specific organisations or topical areas like health or the environment.
+Many of our activities are through the local United Way organisation and historically we’ve done a lot with kid’s causes.

 How do you make it meaningful and fun?

 When we focus on what the employees are already passionate about, it’s already meaningful for them.
 We also go out of our way to share the workload and streamline the process to make participation easy.
-We’ve found that having public signup sheets for events can trigger good-natured competition and also encourage an employee who may be apprehensive about doing something on their own.
+We’ve found that having public sign-up sheets for events can trigger good-natured competition and also encourage an employee who may be apprehensive about doing something on their own.

 We know we have Graebel behind us and that community service is a bigger priority for our company than ever before.
 The VPTO allowance of course is a big driver for participation.
 Having the time and resources to help others within our own community is a natural motivator.